 Today the park is home to many of L.A.’s so-called homeless population.
-While its pastures are still green with life, its restrooms are in need of deep washing, and it would benefit greatly from more spaces devoted to the neighborhood’s next Angelenos.
+And while its pastures are still green with life, its restrooms are in need of deep washing, and the park would also benefit greatly from more spaces devoted to the neighborhood’s next Angelenos.

 Moreover, for being located in a city that wants to be known for its innovation in self-recreation, MacArthur could use some innovative solutions to change the tide against its neglect.
 What’s also true, however, is that now more than ever, the descendants of those Centro-Americanos, not to mention those activists and protesters, have the park in sight with new visions for its future.
 Stay tuned.